materik/restberry-mongoose/README.md

 Restberry-Mongoose
 ==================

-Mongoose wrapper for Restberry.
-This package implements the ODM interface of Restberry-Modules and can be worked with Restberry.
+Mongoose wrapper for Restberry ODM.
+This package implements the ODM interface of Restberry-Modules and can be used by Restberry.

 ## Install